 I recommend WordPress.org as the publishing tool for content.
 Oh, don’t forget to add the very important “share” plug-in so that people can help spend your information.
 There are many tools, including WordPress, Blogger, Joomla, Tumblr, Weebly, Wix, etc.

-I think next up to tackle is becoming an Amazon affiliate.
+Next up to tackle is becoming an Amazon affiliate.
 If you post content about how to use items, good product reviews, and information about merchandise that you don’t make, but you are recommending, then I suggest that you include links to those products.
-You are helping your followers find the products easily, and why not make a few bucks in the process.
+You are helping your followers find the products easily, and why not make a few bucks in the process?
 From your posts, you can include a link to Amazon’s site that includes your account information.
 When people buy, and it does not add to their cost, you receive a referral fee.

-Just like Instagram helped attract followers, so does Tumblr.
-It’s for blog sharing, and it’s amazing how people will find your website by you sharing your website posts to Tumblr.
-Again, not needed at first, but once you have a good bit of content on your website, start sharing on Tumblr.
+Just like Instagram helped attract followers, so does asking people to share links.
+Find a plug-in on your website that will allow for sharing your content to popular platforms.
+It’s amazing how people will find your website by you sharing your website posts, many more people can find your content.
+Again, not needed at first, but once you have a good bit of content on your website, start sharing your posts.